 In September 2012, Tesla Resources LLC ("Tesla") was spun-off from Sajet.
-Tesla owns certain technology rights, real property and ownership interests in Floridian Natural Gas Storage Company LLC.
-We will provide general and administrative services to Tesla and will be reimbursed for these amounts at our actual cost.
-During 2012, there were no services rendered.
+Tesla has ownership interests in Floridian Natural Gas Storage Company LLC ("Floridian").
+We provide general and administrative services to Tesla and Floridian and are reimbursed for these amounts at our actual cost.
+During 2013, we were reimbursed \$0.2 million for such services provided.